ngParty/Thinc/README.md

 * `$ npm install`
 * `$ npm start`

-This will open client window with example page, or you can see how tabs are working here http://angie-party.github.io/Thinc/.
+This will open client window with example page, or you can see how tabs are working here http://angie-party.github.io/Thinc/ remember you have to use **Google Chrome**.

 If you want to develop run `$ npm run develop` and open http://0.0.0.0:8080 in Google Chrome.